NoahMendelsohn

 Work outside of Tufts

 Until summer of 2013 I was for several years the chair of the World Wide Web Consortium's Technical Architecture Group; the TAG is the senior steering committee responsible for the architectural integrity of the World Wide Web.
-I retired from IBM in 2010, and I hold the honorary title of IBM Distinguished Engineer Emeritus.
+I retired from IBM in 2010, at which time I was given the the honorary title of IBM Distinguished Engineer Emeritus.

 More information